BRAVE: Emotional Support for those affected by Domestic Abuse

 We can also signpost to other sources of support

-Referral to the BRAVE project
+Referrals to BRAVE

 If you have experienced domestic abuse in the past and you would benefit from some support for how you are feeling, then please ask your support service to refer you.
 We accept referrals from a wide range of services across Berkshire, including: